deepsquare-io/ClusterFactory/web/docs/guides/01-monitoring/01-deploy.md

 ### 2.b.
 Add initial Grafana password as Secret

-Create a SealedSecret which contains the keys of the initial password for Grafana:
+Create a SealedSecret which contains the initial credentials for Grafana:

 1. Create a `-secret.yml.local` file: